collocations.org

 No lives were lost in the accident.

-LIFE + NOUN
+life + NOUN

 PHRASES

-an attempt on sb''s life
+an attempt on sb's life

-There have been three attempts on the president''s life.
+There have been three attempts on the president's life.

-in fear for/of your life
+in fear for your life, in fear of your life

 Witnesses are living in fear for their life after giving evidence against the gang.